 For those parents bringing children to school in cars there are a number of parking options:-

 It would be appreciated if parents didn’t park in Car Park H as it causes a problem when staff are trying to park first thing in the morning, which means that they get into school late for the start of the day.

-During School Council discussions, we have suggested that children should bring into school a suitable drinking bottle that can be refilled during the day with water.
+All our children MUST have a suitable drinking bottle that can be refilled during the day with water.
 It is very important that children should be hydrated throughout the day.
 Please ensure that these are taken home and washed daily.